-Moreover, when the dimension $p$ is large, the integrand function often concentrates on a very small range, meaning that it is different from zero in a very small interval around $\hat{t}$.
-Taking the hypothesis problem (\ref{hypothesis case4}) as an illustration, the left hand panel of Figure \ref{fig: numerical computation } plots the integrand function in the interval $[0,t_{sup}]$.
-We can observe that only for very few $t$ values, the function is significantly different from zero.
+Moreover, when the dimension $p$ is large, the integrand function often concentrates on a very small range, meaning that it is significantly different from zero in a very small interval around $\hat{t}$.
+Using the hypothesis problem (\ref{hypothesis case4}) as an illustration, in the left hand panel of Figure \ref{fig: numerical computation } the integrand function is plotted in the interval $[0,t_{sup}]$.
+We can observe that only for very few $t$ values the function is appreciably different from zero.
 For a more accurate and efficient numerical integration, we can apply the Gauss-Hermite quadrature \citep{gausshermite}, and focus on a narrower integration interval $[t_{min},t_{max}]$.
-The integrand function curve in such an interval is displayed by the right hand panel of Figure \ref{fig: numerical computation }.
+The integrand function curve in such an interval is displayed in the right hand panel of Figure \ref{fig: numerical computation }.
 Hence, the directional $p$-value can be well approximated by